Friends of Mason Neck State Park

 Tom Blackburn has been a member of the Board since 2013.
 He writes our monthly newsletter and keeps the website up to date.
 Tom also leads kayak trips and shoreline cleanups at the park.
 Tom is a Fairfax Master Naturalist and a member of the Board of Directors of the Audubon Society of Northern Virginia.
 He also volunteers frequently at local county parks.
 Tom has retired from a long career as an energy lawyer.

-Bets Byrne has been a member of the board for over two years.
+Bets Byrne has been a member of the board for 2019.
 She volunteers for many of the activities at the the park sponsored by the board and/or the park.
 She volunteered at the visitor center until it was closed due to Covid.
 She also monitors bluebirds at the park through the Virginia Bluebird Association.
 Bets has lived on Mason Neck since 1976 and values the park and all the nature preserves in the area.
 She has volunteered for her community association over the years and is currently on the GMPOA board and heads several committees.
 She retired in 2017 after working as a psychotherapist for 34 years.
 She appreciates being able to help people of all ages learn about nature and how to conserve it as well as enjoy the many amenities of Mason Neck State Park.

-Hillary Clawson is a founding member of the Friends of Mason Neck State Park and is serving her fifth year as President of the organization.
-She has lived on Mason Neck for 16 years and has worked to preserve its unique environment and resources.
+Hillary Clawson is a founding member of the Friends of Mason Neck State Park and is serving her sixth year as President of the organization.
+She has lived on Mason Neck for 17 years and has worked to preserve its unique environment and resources.
 She served as president of the Mason Neck Citizens Association for 6 years and continues to serve as a board member.
 Hillary is also a member of the Environmental Advisory Committee for the Fairfax County Mount Vernon District.
 As president of the Friends, Hillary has worked with the Board to:

 • Build a strong partnership with Park Management;